siavash-trm/Radiology-agentic-system/README.md

 •	Manual delineation and interpretation of imaging are time-consuming, costly, and prone to inter-radiologist variability.

 To address these challenges, our approach emphasizes boundary-sensitive learning and multimodal feature fusion while maintaining computational efficiency suitable for large-scale clinical use.
-We hypothesize that incorporating biologically inspired mechanisms and attention-driven modules will enable the model to generate clinically relevant, interpretable predictions, bridging the gap between radiological imaging and precision oncology.
+We hypothesize that incorporating biologically inspired  and attention-based methods will enable the model to generate clinically relevant, interpretable predictions, bridging the gap between radiological imaging and precision oncology.